-What’s the first thing that comes to mind when you think of France?
-Fashion, French cuisine, FC Paris and most likely the Eiffel Tower.
-As a dog lover?
-I think of the amazing French dog breeds.
-In fact, there’s 57 of them, and we have a lot to thank France for.
+What’s comes to mind when you think of France?
+Perhaps the fashion, the cuisine, FC Paris or the Eiffel Tower.
+But as a dog lover, I think of the amazing French dog breeds.
+In fact, there’s 57 of them, and we have France to thank for that.

-As a matter of fact, France is tied with Great Britain for producing the highest number of dog breeds!
-Germany follows closely with 47 dog breeds of their own.
-If you’re interested, check out my guide to all 31 recognized German dog breeds.
+France is tied with Great Britain for developing the highest number of dog breeds!
+But Germany follows closely with 47 dog breeds of their own.
+So if you’re interested, I recommend you check out my guide to all 40 recognized German dog breeds here.

 1. Toy Poodle

 Some claim Poodles originated from Germany, however, many say they’re from France.
-No matter the true origin, few people can deny the charm of a Toy Poodle.
+No matter where the true origins are, few people can deny the charm of a Toy Poodle.
 They’re sweet, curious and active, making them perfect for older kids.

 Highlights: Loving, Sociable, Optimistic

 Lowchens are believed to have originated from either France or Germany.
-Not only are Lowchens one of the best lap dog breeds, but they’re also the most expensive dog breed.
-Nicknamed, the “little lion dog,” they’re charming lap dogs with a huge heart that’ll shower their family with love.
+Not only are they one of the best lap dog breeds, but they’re also the most expensive dog in the world.
+Nicknamed, the “little lion dog,” they’re fur-balls with a huge heart that’ll shower their family with love.

 3. French Bulldog